th2-net/th2-cradle-cache/README.md

 `http://localhost:8080/messageStream` - returns a list of message stream names.

-`http://localhost:8080/events/{book}` - return a list of events that matches the filter.
+`http://localhost:8080/events/{book}/{scope}` - return a list of events that matches the filter.
 - `book` - text, book of the event.
+- `scope` - text, scope of the event.
 - `limit` - number, maximum returned events.
 If not specified, every event that matches will be returned.
 - filters:
   - `name` - will match the events which name contains one of the given substrings.
 Parameters: `values` - text, accepts multiple values, case-insensitive, `negative`    - boolean, `conjunct` - boolean.